 Please note that all information was accurate at the time of publishing.
+We have most recently updated this page in January 2018.
 Flight service is subject to change.
 Lava activity and location is subject to change.
 To check where the lava activity is, see the resources in this article: How to find out what’s going on with the lava on Hawaii’s Big Island.